markatou/Partial-APSI/README.md

 This is the artifact for "Re-visiting Authorized Private Set Intersection: A New Privacy-Preserving Variant and Two Protocols" by Francesca Falzon and Evangelia Anna Markatou (PoPETS 2025).
 This respository builds upon the [MCL Pairings Library](https://github.com/herumi/mcl/tree/master).

+In this respository, you will find implementations and tests for three protocols:

+1. The Authorized Private Set Intersection (APSI) protocol from Falzon and Markatou (PoPETS 2025)
+2. The Parital-APSI protocol from Falzon and Markatou (PoPETS 2025)
+3. The APSI protocol from Emiliano De Cristofaro and Gene Tsudik (Financial Crypto 2010)

+The third protocol is implemented for comparison.

 # Getting Started

+First make sure that the [GMP Library](https://gmplib.org/) is installed; this library is necessary for the MCL pairings operations.
+GMP can be installed using the following terminal commands:

+    sudo apt install libgmp-dev (on Ubuntu)
+    brew install gmp (on MacOS)

-Start by cloning the respository and making the following edits to the files described below, as needed:
+Then clone this respository and make the following edits to the files described below, as needed:

 - To build for **Mac M1**, simply navigate to the `c_code` directory.